 Step 1: Prepare the Hollandaise Base

-- Add ½ C vegan butter to a small saucepot.
-Melt the butter over medium heat.
+- Add vegan butter to a small saucepot.
+Melt the butter over medium heat.½ cup vegan butter

-- When you’ve melted the butter completely, whisk in 1 tbsp corn starch until there are no clumps of starch left.
+- When you’ve melted the butter completely, whisk in corn starch until there are no clumps of starch left.1 tablespoon corn starch

-- Slowly add ¾ C room temperature plant-based milk while whisking continuously.
-The key to a clump-free hollandaise is to whisk vigorously and constantly while very slowly adding plant-based milk (about 2 tbsp at a time).
+- Slowly add room temperature plant-based milk while whisking continuously.
+The key to a clump-free hollandaise is to whisk vigorously and constantly while very slowly adding plant-based milk (about 2 tablespoons at a time).¾ cup plant-based milk

 - Once you’ve added all the milk, let the sauce cook and thicken completely by keeping it on heat while whisking for another 1-2 minutes.